 Replace the cover on your computer case and put all of the screws back in the place where they were before.
 Your hard drive should now be installed!

-The first step is to install the memory.
+One of the first steps is to install the memory.
 This can be a little tricky since you have to feed the wires through a hole in the motherboard.

 Grab a memory module and line up the notch on the side with a notch on the slot on the motherboard.
 Squeeze it firmly into place and then use your fingers or an open-end wrench to turn it clockwise until it’s snug.